enkidevs/curriculum/python/python-core/even-or-odd-exercise/even-or-odd-exercise.md

 setupCode:
   startingPoint: |
     # 👋 Welcome to the Python coding playground.
+    # Example input:
+    # 314
     # Example output:
-    # Poseidon has 714 spheres
+    # Poseidon has an even number of spheres

 ---